PokerStars Launches All-in Cashout Feature on Real-money Sites

 The All-in Cash Out feature will present itself when a player is all-in, there is a call, and there is no further action pending.
 All that is left to come are the rest of the community cards.
 At that point, play is paused so the involved players can decide if they want to cash out or continue play.

-If they both (and we will just go with the hand being heads-up at this point because it is easier) choose to continue, the hand plays out as normal.
+If they both choose to continue (and we will just go with the hand being heads-up at this point because it is easier), the hand plays out as normal.
 No problem.

 If either player opts to cash out, they receive a percentage of the pot proportional to their probability of winning the hand.
 This probability is displayed on the table.
 So, if Player A is 80 percent to win and the pot is $10, PokerStars will pay him $8.
 PokerStars also takes a 1 percent fee from the player’s payout, so Player A would actually receive $7.92.